databacker/mysql-backup/docs/backup.md

 or endpoint, then you _must_ use the config file.
 There is no way to distinguish between multiple sets of credentials via the environment variables or CLI flags, while the config file provides credentials for each target.

+##### SCP

+If it is a URL of the format `scp://user@hostname/path` then it will connect via SCP.
+If you leave off the `user` i.e. `scp://hostname/path`, it will use the default ssh protocol for determining the user.
+The default port is `22`; you can override it with `scp://hostname:port/path`.

+The `scp` implementation respects the following configuration:

+* user's ssh config file, by default `$HOME/.ssh/config`
+* user's identity keys, by default `$HOME/.ssh/id_rsa`, `$HOME/.ssh/id_dsa`, etc.
+* override the directory for finding `config` and identity key files via `SSH_HOME`

+As of this writing, the SCP implementation is basic and may not support all features of the SCP protocol.

 #### Configuration File

 The configuration file is the most flexible way to configure the dump target.
 It allows you to specify